B1.5 Read, represent, compare, and order decimal numbers up to hundredths, in various contexts.

 The number \(8\frac{1}{4}\) is written as 8.25 when represented as a decimal number.

-In teaching decimal numbers and related decimal representations, the focus is too often on learning procedures and rules rather than the concepts that support them.
-This prevents students from developing conceptual understanding of decimal numbers.
-Statements such as "you can add 0's after the last decimal place without changing the quantity, for example, 2.3 = 2.30" undermine understanding of the quantity represented by a decimal number, and their use reduces learning about decimal numbers to following rules that are, at best, poorly understood.
-According to the recommendations in Teaching and Learning Mathematics: The Report of the Expert Panel on Mathematics in Grades 4 to 6 (Ontario Ministry of Education, 2004a), effective mathematics instruction should focus on developing an understanding of the meaning of the concepts being taught.
-In Grade 5, the decimal part of a number is, in fact, just a different way of representing a decimal fraction, so it is essential that students have a solid understanding of fractions and place value before they are introduced to the concept of a decimal number.
-In terms of the quantity that a decimal number represents, connections must be made between the decimal part of the number and the concept of a fraction.
-Paradoxically, the writing and reading of decimal numbers are more similar to those of whole numbers than to fractions.
+In teaching about decimal numbers and representations, the focus is too often on learning procedures and rules rather than the concepts that support understanding them.
+This singular focus prevents students from developing conceptual understanding of decimal numbers.
+Statements such as "you can add 0's after the last decimal place without changing the quantity, for example, undermine understanding the quantity represented by a decimal number.
+Furthermore, an emphasis on procedures learning to following rules that are, at best, poorly understood.
+Research emphasizes that effective mathematics instruction should focus on developing an understanding of the concepts, skills and procedures being taught.
+Decimal numbers are a way of representing numbers with a decimal point.
+In Grade 5, students will express numbers up to decimal hundredths.
+In terms of the quantity that a decimal number represents, connections can be made between the decimal part of the number and the concept of a fraction (tenths up to hundredths).

-The use of decimal numbers to express a quantity responds to a need to express quantities with more precision.
+The use of decimal numbers to express a quantity allows greater precision.

 Example

-Consider a diagonal of a square whose sides measure 1 m.
+Consider a diagonal of a square with sides measuring 1 m.
 If we try to describe the length of this diagonal using whole numbers, we can only say that it measures 1 m and “part of another metre”.

-It is possible to provide a more accurate measurements by expressing a part of one metre as a decimal number.
+It is possible to provide a more accurate measurements by expressing the length, including the "part of one metre" as a decimal number.
 Using a ruler graduated in decimetres, we can determine that the diagonal measures about 1.4 m.
 A measurement of 1.41 m could also be obtained with a ruler graduated in centimetres.

-Source: Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 3, Nombres décimaux et pourcentages, p.
 28-34.

 Place Value

 The beginning of the junior grades is the first time students study the decimal part of a number.
-Students need to deepen their understanding of the place value of numbers and the relationships between place values.
+Students will continue to deepen their understanding of the place value and the relationships between place values to the right of the decimal point.
 Decimal numbers are part of everyday life and understanding the place values to the right and left of the decimal point is essential.

 The decimal point plays a significant role when interpreting the value of a decimal number.
-It separates the integer part (in Grade 5, the whole number part) from the decimal part, and thus indicates the position of the ones.
+It separates the whole number part from the fractional part.

 However, it is essential that students recognize the position of the ones since it is the ones that defines the whole according to which the tenths, hundredths, tens, hundreds, and thousands are formed.
 It can therefore be said that the ones, identified by the decimal point, is at the heart of the decimal number.

-This recognition of the role of the ones is evidenced by the name prefixes given to the place value of the digits on either side of the ones.
-Thus, tens represents a quantity 10 times greater than one, while tenths represents a quantity one tenth as large as one.
-Similarly, hundreds are 100 times larger than one, while hundredths are one hundredth as large as one.
+This recognition of the role of the ones is evidenced by the names given to the place values of the digits on either side of the ones.
+Thus, tens represent a quantity 10 times greater than one, while tenths represents a quantity that is one tenth of one.
+Similarly, hundreds are 100 times larger than one, while hundredths are one hundredth of one.

 Note: Some students are under the impression that the decimal point is the centre of the decimal number.
-As a result, they call the first position to the right of the decimal point the position of ones rather than tenths.
+As a result, they call the first position to the right of the decimal point the "oneths" place rather than tenths place.

-It is important that students also grasp the multiplicative relationship by 10 that exists between adjacent position values.
-Students have previously developed an understanding of this relationship in the study of whole numbers, that each position has a value 10 times greater than the one to its right and 10 times smaller than the one to its left.
+It is important that students also grasp the x10 multiplicative relationship that exists between adjacent position values.
+Students have previously developed an understanding of this relationship in the study of whole numbers, such that each position has a value 10 times greater than the one to its right and 10 times smaller than the one to its left.

 This multiplicative relationship is true for all positions.

-Students can develop an understanding of this by doing groupings using base ten materials.
-The idea is to demonstrate that just as 10 ones yield 1 ten, 10 tenths yield 1 one and 10 hundredths yield 1 tenth, and so on.
+Students can develop an understanding of this relationship by using base ten blocks.
+The idea is to demonstrate that just as 10 ones make 1 ten, 10 tenths make 1 one and 10 hundredths make 1 tenth, and so on.

-It is common for junior students to write, for example, 0.13 to represent 13 tenths.
-These students attempt to place 13 in the tenths column as follows.
+It is common for junior students to write 13 in the tenths column as follows.

 However, a decimal number cannot have two digits in one position.
-Students must recognize that 10 tenths is the equivalent of 1 one, so 13 tenths is equivalent to 1 one plus 3 tenths.
+Students must recognize that 10 tenths make 1 one, so 13 tenths is equivalent to 1 one and 3 tenths.
 Therefore, we write 1.3.

 Mental Representation

-In order to develop a strong sense of number, it is important that students form mental representations of the quantities represented by the numbers.
-In the case of decimal numbers, reading them correctly will help them form a better image and to draw on their knowledge of fractions (for example, 0.75 is read as "75 hundredths", not "0 point 75").
+In order to develop a strong sense of number, it is important that students form mental representations of the quantities represented by many different numbers.
+In the case of decimal numbers, reading them correctly will help students form a better mental representation and draw on their knowledge of fractions (for example, 0.75 is read as "75 hundredths", not "0 point 75").
 Students should be encouraged to use multiple models to support the creation of various mental representations.

 Example

 Students must also form a mental representation of decimal numbers greater than 1.
-When reading such a decimal number, they must imagine the quantity it represents by interpreting each of its 2 parts: the whole number part and the decimal part.
+When reading such a decimal number, they must imagine the quantity it represents by interpreting each of its two parts: the whole number part and the fractional part.
 For example, they must recognize that the number 8.24 represents 8 ones and part of another one.
-They can then visualize a quantity between 8 and 9.
+They can then visualize a quantity between 8 and 9 that is closer to 8 than 9.

 Skill: Representing Decimal Numbers to Hundredths

-Students need to learn not only to represent decimal numbers in a variety of ways, but also to recognize them in their multiple representations.
+Students need to learn how to represent decimal numbers in a variety of ways, and recognize them in their multiple representations.
 These skills help them make connections between numbers, their representations, and the quantities they represent.
 In some cases, the use of models facilitates the construction of other representations.

-The following figure illustrates various ways of representing 25 cents concretely, semi-concretely, symbolically, and with words, and suggests, through the expressions $0.25, 0.25 kg, 0.25 hrs, and 0.25 cm, different contexts for its use.
+The following figure illustrates various ways of representing 25 cents concretely, visually (semi-concretely), symbolically, and with words.
+It also demonstrates how 0.25 is used in different contexts.
 Students develop a better understanding of numbers if they are regularly asked to move from one representation to another in a variety of situations.

 Concrete Representations